oumar-s/oumar-s/README.md

 - 👋 Hi, I’m Oumar
-- 👀 I’m interested in Full stack Web Development
+- 👀 I’m interested in Software Development

 <!---
 oumar-s/oumar-s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.